FanWangEcon/CodeDynaAsset/README.md

 ## 2.5 Simulations (ABZ)

 Simulate and graph effects of changing parameters on outcomes.
+Compare against simulation in *1.5* for the effects of allowing for borrowing on distributional outcomes.
+And compare against simulations in *3.7* as well as *4.8* for the effects of including a risky capital investment on distributional outcomes.

 **Simulation Functions**: